amin-da/javascript_interview_bank/README.md

 **Level : Junior**

+- what is JavaScript?
+   *1
+    *2

+- what is NodeJs?

 - what is "use strict"?

-- what is NodeJs?

 - wahi is ECMAScript?